kumarsingaram3/Intelligent-Stock-Screener/README.md

 **Choose Group:**
 There are 11 total groups to choose from.
 Each group has a set of characteristics associated with it, based on a company’s Gross Margin, Operating Margin, Research & Development, General Administrative Expenses, Free Cash Flow, Capital Expenditures, 3 Year Average Sales Growth, and 3 Year Average Net Income Growth.

-Each group of companies is defined below:

-•	Cluster 0 - Low Margin Grind: These companies are in competitive industries without much room for error.\
-•	Cluster 1 - Steady Compounders: These are steady businesses mostly in the mature phase of their company's life cycle.\
-•	Cluster 2 - R&D Heavy Compounders: These companies have skill and/or proprietary based advantages over their competitors.\
-•	Cluster 3 - Capital Intensive Compounders: These businesses spend a lot on CapEx, making them expensive to compete with.\
-•	Cluster 4 - Raising Prices: No group has grown earnings faster.
-These companies are in the process of monetizing their customers.\
-•	Cluster 5 - Venture Style Growth: Fast growth and high margins allow these businesses to reinvest all their earnings.\
-•	Cluster 6 - R&D Charged Growth: These companies have skill/proprietary advantages allowing them to take share and/or raise prices.\
-•	Cluster 7 - Efficient Compounders: These companies have no issues making money.
-They spend little on CapEx, R&D, and G&A.\
-•	Cluster 8 - Taking Share: These companies provide expensive/subsidized services to their customers, allowing them to grow faster.\
-•	Cluster 9 - No Man's Land: The oddball companies.
-There's no one else like 'em.\
-•	Cluster 10 - Taking Profits: Many of these companies have either begun to show saturation or have saturated their respective markets.

 Users can pick one or more groups as a starting point for their research.
-Note that these definitions do not necessarily encompass every company within a cluster group.
+Note that these do not necessarily encompass every company within a cluster group.
 They merely represent the median company profile of each group.

 **Stock Ticker:**